Why Choose Cedars-Sinai Marina del Rey Hospital for Interstitial Cystitis Treatment?

-Our experienced urologists at Marina Del Rey Hospital will evaluate and analyze each patient's affection and create personalized treatment plans.
+Our experienced urologists at Cedars-Sinai Marina del Rey Hospital will evaluate and analyze each patient's affection and create personalized treatment plans.
 Additionally, our specialists have access to some of the most effective and innovative medical techniques available, which help them cure the patients' conditions and alleviate their symptoms effectively.

 Surgery is rarely used, as removing the bladder can lead to other complications and does not relieve the pain, with some patients actually feeling worse after undergoing surgery.
 Generally, surgery is reserved for patients with severe pain or with bladders that can only hold small amounts of urine, but only after other methods of treatment have failed.
 If surgery is the only option, these are the most common procedures:

 - Fulguration: This is a minimally invasive surgery and it involves inserting a needle-like electrode through the urethra in order to burn off ulcers that can appear inside the bladder as a symptom of IC.

 - Resection: Also a minimally invasive surgery, the resection procedure involves inserting instruments through the urethra in order to cut around the ulcers.